Private Equity Funds and Institutional Investors in M&A

 - advanced corporate governance practices that strengthen the transparency and durability of local enterprises.

 The impressive market penetration that private equity funds and institutional investors have achieved in the region is even more remarkable considering the many economic and legal obstacles they face in Latin America.
 Because of these obstacles, private equity funds and institutional investors have had to tailor to Latin America their traditional approach of looking for undervalued businesses that can deliver steady cash flows, if not spectacular growth.
-These local circumstances, which we will discuss next, have shaped an approach to private equity dealmaking that focuses on identifying targets with significant growth potential and then negotiating contractual terms calibrated to provide some protection against the many unexpected developments that seem to occur frequently.
+These local circumstances, which are discussed next, continue to shape an approach to private equity dealmaking that focuses on identifying targets with significant growth potential and then negotiating contractual terms calibrated to provide some protection against the many unexpected developments that seem to occur frequently.
 As explored in the balance of the chapter, this approach is reflected in:

 - the sectors that private equity funds and institutional investors target;